mnot/I-D/bcp56bis/draft.md

 ## Specifying the Use of HTTP

+When specifying the use of HTTP, an application SHOULD use {{!RFC7230}} as the primary reference;
+it is not necessary to reference all of the specifications in the HTTP suite unless there are specific reasons to do so (e.g., a particular feature is called out).

-When specifying the use of HTTP, an application SHOULD use {{!RFC7230}} as the primary reference, MAY specify a minimum version to be supported (HTTP/1.1 is suggested), and SHOULD NOT specify a maximum version.
+Applications using HTTP MAY specify a minimum version to be supported (HTTP/1.1 is suggested), and MUST NOT specify a maximum version.

 Likewise, applications need not specify what HTTP mechanisms -- such as redirection, caching, authentication, proxy authentication, and so on -- are to be supported.
 Full featured support for